Mark Skinner Funeral Service

 If you call during surgery hours, the GP will normally come to the house to certify the death and issue a death certificate giving the cause of death (officially called the Medical Certificate of Death).

-If you call out of normal surgery hours, an out-of-hours doctor will visit the house but the certificate will be issued later, when the surgery re-opens.
+If you call out of normal surgery hours, an out-of-hours doctor or qualified medical practitioner (district nurse) will visit the house but the certificate will be issued later, when the surgery re-opens.

 If the death was unexpected (or the deceased hasn’t seen their GP in the past 14 days):